Using a Block Storage Volume with Plex Media Server

 Attach a Block Storage Volume to a Linode

 Create a Block Storage Volume and attach it to the Linode running Plex Media Server.
-See How to Add a Block Storage Volume to a Linode for instructions on how to do this from the Linode Manager.
+See View, Create, and Delete Block Storage Volumes for instructions on how to do this from the Linode Manager.

 To use the Linode CLI, create a new Volume and attach it to a Linode.
 The command below creates a 20GB Volume with the label